If you need to take a break from your studies you can apply for a leave of absence.

 Depending on the reason for your Leave of Absence request, you’ll need to attach supporting documents to your application or your absence request won’t be considered.
 If you’re applying for a continuation of a current leave of absence you’ll need to submit new up-to-date evidence with your new application.

-- For medical leave, you must provide medical certificate or a letter from a doctor or counsellor
+- For medical leave, you must provide medical certificate or a letter from a doctor or certified / accredited medical professional

 - For maternity leave, confirmation of maternity

 - For leave on personal reasons, suitable evidence to match the personal circumstances - for example a letter from an employer, solicitor or other appropriate third party.

 For leave taken due to the impact of the Covid-19 pandemic, no further evidence is required.